Argentina travel insurance

 Extreme sports and activities

 Standard policies won't usually cover sports or activities considered 'high risk'.
-You may need additional activities cover to be protected for these pursuits.
+You may need additional activity travel cover to be protected for these pursuits.

 Incidents involving alcohol and drugs